What Is Rabies?

 2. Feder H, Petersen B, Robertson K, et al. Rabies: still a uniformly fatal disease?
 Historical occurrence, epidemiological trends, and paradigm shifts.
 Curr Infect Dis Rep. 2012;14:408–422.

 3. Rao AK, Briggs D, Moore SMM, et al. Use of a modified preexposure prophylaxis vaccination schedule to prevent human rabies: recommendations of the advisory committee on immunization practices—United States, 2022.
-MMWR Recommendation Rep. 2002.
+MMWR Recomm Rep. 2002.
 (71)18: 619-627.

 4. Kaur M, Garg R, Singh S, Bhatnagar R. Rabies vaccines: where do we stand, where are we heading?
 Expert Rev Vaccines.
 2015;14(3):369-381.